yochannah/carpentries.org/pages/member_faq.md

 A list of our [current Member organisations](https://carpentries.org/members/) can be found on our website.
 If you would like help in making contact with the person in charge of your institutional membership, email [{{site.membership_contact}}](mailto:{{site.membership_contact}}).

+### What is The Carpentries Member Council?
+Member Council meetings are a quarterly opportunity for representatives from Member organisations to come together and share ideas and tips for building Carpentries community at their organisation.
+The Carpentries staff will also present a quarterly update on new programs, opportunities, and other topics of interest to Member organisations.

 ## Workshops

 ### How do your workshops run?